 There’s an Accessibility Toolkit for use before and during your visit, and you can borrow wheelchairs, ear defenders, sensory maps and sensory bags from the ticket and welcome desks.
 The whole tour is wheelchair and buggy accessible, assistance dogs are welcome, and audio guides and tour transcripts are available on request.
 Carers go free.
 Find the comprehensive access statement here.

-Hop back on to a green and orange Edinburgh Tour bus to return to Waterloo Place, enjoying the live guided commentary on the way.
+Hop back on to a green Edinburgh Tour bus to return to Waterloo Place, enjoying the live guided commentary on the way.
 You’re headed to St James Quarter, Edinburgh’s newest shopping and lifestyle centre, for dinner.

 The centre is fully accessible, with lifts between floors.
 There is a Changing Places toilet in addition to accessible toilets.
 Take the lift at the Little King Street entrance, off Leith Walk, and head up to level four for a choice of restaurants and bars.